 Die Kleinmarkthalle is a must-see for any food traveler visiting Frankfurt!
 This specialty market–officially celebrating its 60th birthday in May 2014–seduces locals and travelers alike with cheese, sausages, baked goods and vegetables from farms in the region ( The first Kleinmarkthalle in Germany opened here 135 years ago, not far from the present location, and was rebuilt after the Second World War).
 Vendors are generous with explanations and samples–we enjoyed a refreshing glass of Turkish tea–and the presentation of all those fresh goodies is exquisite.

-We were exceptionally fortunate to have not one, but two knowledgeable guides to the Frankfurt food scene: Mikael Horstmann, a specialist in ‘table culture’, and long-time Frankfurt resident, food-and-travel blogger Karin Stienemeier of Yum and more.
+We were exceptionally fortunate to have not one, but two knowledgeable guides to the Frankfurt food scene: Mikael Horstmann, a specialist in ‘table culture’, and long-time Frankfurt resident, food-and-travel blogger Karin Stienemeier, who we had met online.
 With their help, we toured and tasted much more–and more ‘soulfully’– than we might have on our own!

 * * *